 COVID-19 update: We continue to operate our TALENT scheme as normal, with workshop and writing retreat support being offered online/remotely.
 Guidance for specific elements of the scheme has been updated on this site where necessary.

-Sheffield Hallam’s new strategy, Transforming Lives, is built on four strategic pillars.
+Sheffield Hallam’s Transforming Lives strategy is built on four strategic pillars.
 Shaping Futures is the pillar which focusses on curriculum, teaching and learning and the student experience.
 Within this is a commitment to achieve ‘consistently outstanding teaching’ and a high quality learning experience for all its students.

 The TALENT Framework